 James, Lakers, minus Davis, fend off Timberwolves 112-104

+The Los Angeles Lakers strengthened their rotation during the abbreviated offseason, realizing that defending their NBA title amid the ongoing pandemic would require ample depth.

+The absence of Anthony Davis will give their enhanced roster an extended test.

-LeBron James had 30 points, 13 rebounds and seven assists and Dennis Schröder scored 24 points, helping the Los Angeles Lakers pull away from the Minnesota Timberwolves for a 112-104 victory on Tuesday night.
+LeBron James had 30 points, 13 rebounds and seven assists and Dennis Schröder scored 24 points, helping the Lakers beat the Minnesota Timberwolves 112-104 on Tuesday night.

+“We’re not expecting one person to try to pick up A.D.’s productivity.
+Nobody’s going to be able to do that.
+He just brings too much to the table.
+But we all can do more,” James said.

-Montrezl Harrell pitched in 17 points for the Lakers, who stopped a seven-game losing streak at Minnesota with its first win at Target Center since March 25, 2015.
+Montrezl Harrell pitched in 17 points for the Lakers, who stopped a seven-game losing streak at Minnesota with their first win at Target Center since March 25, 2015.
+The energy and production provided by the four new players on the 2020-21 squad — Schröder and Marc Gasol with the starters and Harrell and Wes Matthews off the bench — was palpable.

+“We’re going to attack this stretch of games and be confident in what we have on this roster, embrace the challenge of playing without A.D.
+Every guy has got to step up,” coach Frank Vogel said.

+Minnesota rookie Anthony Edwards had a career-high 28 points.
+The Lakers otherwise played sound defense in the first of what will be several games without Davis, the seven-time All-Star who was shelved with an injury to his Achilles tendon.
+He aggravated it in a loss at Denver on Sunday that ended the Lakers' seven-game winning streak.

 Edwards, the first overall pick in the draft, hit his fourth and fifth 3-pointers of the game to cut the lead to 105-100 with 3:28 to go.
 Edwards was called for a charging foul on James, knocking the four-time league MVP over and negating a runner in the lane with 2:57 left, and the Timberwolves never got any closer.